Last Updated: 2020-01-01

 If you are staying on Penang Island, there is no need to travel over to Butterworth Railway Station on the mainland, as there is a small KTM Office in George Town, located along the walkway up to the Penang Island to Butterworth Ferry.

 It is open every day except Sunday.

-You can also book online direct from the KTMB website booking platform for an additional admin fee of 2 RM.
+You can also book online directly from the KTMB website booking platform (tickets now cost the same as the station counter price).

-The other option is to book through an online train ticketing agent, which may work out a little cheaper than booking direct on KTM's website.
+The other option is to book through an online train ticketing agent (a booking fee may apply).